 Business Recycling: Extended a recycling program to businesses in Medford Square as a pilot.

-Big Belly Solar compactors with Recycling Attachments: With funding from National Grid’s Go Green program, purchased six Big Belly solar compactors with recycling attachments for Medford parks.
+Big Belly Solar Compactors with Recycling Attachments: With funding from National Grid’s Go Green program, the Office purchased six Big Belly solar compactors with recycling attachments for Medford parks.

 New Boilers at Medford High School: Received a Massachusetts School Building Authority grant to install energy-efficient boilers at Medford High School.